Skip to content

 Default Values

-Variables can be declared without an initial value.
-They receive type-appropriate defaults:
+Variables declared without an initializer receive type-appropriate defaults:

 let x: i32; // Defaults to 0